 The second major function within this program area includes the various technical assistance activities carried out by the office.
 OIA's technical assistance activities have always been considered its most effective tool to implement Administration policy, and to achieve mutually desired improvements in the insular areas.
-Many of the technical assistance activities are evolving from application-based grant programs, which reacted to problems identified, to programs that rely on the implementation of resultoriented plans.
+Many of the technical assistance activities are evolving from application-based grant programs, which reacted to problems identified, to programs that rely on the implementation of result-oriented plans.
 OIA asks the governments and assistance providers to form partnerships with us to identify major priorities and then develop and implement long-term action plans.

-Activity: Territorial Assistance Subactivity: Office of Insular Affairs (OIA) \$(000)

-2019

-2017 Fixed Costs & Related Changes Costs & Related Program

-Actual 2018 CR (+/-) (+/-) Request (+/-)

-9,448 9,384 -62 +108 9,430 +46

-FTEs 31 34 0 0 34 0
+Activity:Territorial AssistanceSubactivity:Office of Insular Affairs (OIA) \$(000) 2020 2018 Actual 2019 CR Fixed Costs & Related Changes (+/-) Program Changes (+/-) Budget Request Change from 2019 (+/-) 9,448 9,448 +43 -61 9,430 0 FTEs 30 32 0 0 34 0

 Request Component

 Program Changes Amount FTE

-Office of Insular Affairs +108 0
+Office of Insular Affairs -61 0